Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Hawks vs Serpent in the Dragon Portfolio - digital art

-• The Serpent: This typically represents more traditional, liquid investments like stocks and bonds.
+• The Serpent: This typically represents more traditional, liquid growth investments like stocks and bonds.
 These assets are characterized by their responsiveness to economic growth and are generally more familiar to most investors.

 • The Hawk: This represents assets that are designed to perform well during periods of economic stress or market volatility.
 This could include investments like gold, long volatility strategies, and perhaps even certain types of trending commodities.